rureirureirurei/ksu/README.md

 # ksu

-*ksu* is a functional language that supports first class continuations.
+*ksu* is a functional language that supports first-class continuations.
-It's syntax resembles OCaml.
+Its syntax resembles Scheme.

 ## Priorities and tasks